dfmcphee/code-style/css-best-practices/readme.md

 ## Declaration order

-Following our practice of writing consistent code, we also want all properties to be consistently ordered according to the bellow standard.
+Following our practice of writing consistent code, we also want all properties to be consistently ordered according to the following standard:

-And as before, we use [SCSS-Lint](https://github.com/causes/scss-lint) to help ensure property order is consistent - see our linting rules [here](https://github.com/mobify/mobify-code-style/blob/update-css-style/css/.scss-lint.yml).
+> As before, we use [SCSS-Lint](https://github.com/causes/scss-lint) to help ensure property order is consistent - see our linting rules [here](https://github.com/mobify/mobify-code-style/blob/update-css-style/css/.scss-lint.yml).

 1. Extends
 1. Mixins/Includes (except for property specific mixins)